cesar-douady/open-lmake/doc/src/config.md

 ### `reliable_dirs` : Static (`False` if non-local backends are used)

-This attribute specifies whether directory coherence is enforced when a file is created/modified/unlinked.
+This attribute specifies whether dir coherence is enforced when a file is created/modified/unlinked.

 When not the case, open-lmake emit additional traffic to ensure the necessary coherency.